 The predominant variety is also Tempranillo (here also called Tinto Fino), but the climate here makes the wines less acidic, more alcoholic, with more body than Rioja’s ones.
 Aging is a common practice as well, but in this case, it is just around 6 months, therefore, can’t be labeled as “Crianza” but “Cosecha” (harvest, that is young wine).

 Located in Galicia (northwest Spain), by the border with Portugal (across the river you’ll find the Vinho Verde region), this relatively new wine region produces white wines from Albariño grape, which gives young, refreshing wines with no aging at all.
 They are fragrant, intensely fruity, dry wines very appreciated by Spaniards.

-By the way, it is a common habit to serve them really cold, regardless the temperature outside, so don’t get surprised if the waiter puts the bottle in an ice bucket after opening the bottles.
+By the way, it is a common habit to serve them really cold, regardless of the temperature outside, so don’t be surprised if the waiter puts the bottle in an ice bucket after opening the bottles.

 By far, these wines are the most spread out around Spain, as they are relatively inexpensive and give excellent value for money.

 This wine would deserve a whole blog, but I’ll make it short: don’t miss it if you are in Andalucia, where it is originally from.
 It’s been very appreciated along the history from middle ages to now.

 Sherry covers a range of fortified whites, ranging from the dry pale yellow like the “fino” and “manzanilla”, to the thicker, sweeter, full-bodied, amber-colored ones like “oloroso”, “cream”, or “PX”.